ace-subido/ace-subido.github.com/_posts/2016-01-21-my-useful-secret-projects-and-business-ideas.md

 Templated Word/PDF Documents.
 Let your salesmen and biz dev guys keep selling instead of worrying about keeping a document formatted.
 You know that one document they keep copy-pasting and they just change certain words and items in it?
 And they keep resending it to someone?
 Quoteplate was envisioned to be integrated to e-signatures, inventory, tables and contacts to make that way way easier.

+I worked on this with my friend Eric Wong.

 #### Coinjobs

 Job Board for the Cryptocurrency industry.
 Got in a little too late, since there were a lot of other job boards already popping around that time: coinality, bitgigs, bitcoinjobfair to name a few.

+I worked on this with my friend Ramon Tayag.

 Status: See it at http://www.coinjobs.link/ [Built it, contacted people, traction never came.
 It was a nice try.
 Code is still good to go.](http://acesubido.com/2015/09/25/header-navigation-screenshot-of-a-cryptocurrency.html)